-Except as otherwise indicated, the adoption of the new and amended standards and framework did not have a material effect on the consolidated financial statements.
+The adoption of the amended standards did not have a material effect on the consolidated financial statements.

-New and Amended Standards and Framework Not Yet Adopted
+Standards Issued but Not Yet Adopted

-A number of new and amended standards are effective for annual periods beginning after January 1, 2020 and have not been applied in preparing the consolidated financial statements.
-Unless otherwise stated, none of these are expected to have a significant impact on the Group's consolidated financial statements
+A number of new and amended standards are effective for annual periods beginning after January 1, 2021 and have not been applied in preparing the consolidated financial statements.
+Unless otherwise stated, none of these are expected to have a significant impact on the consolidated financial statements.